thbom001/MET/bom_notes/albers.md

 export MET_GRIB2C=${HOME}/miniconda3/envs/met
 ```

-Now we can compile and install the MET code:
+Now we can compile and install the MET code.
+There is no particulary
+restriction on the directory to checkout and install the code in
+(`area_to_install_MET`):

 ```
 cd area_to_install_MET